 This year we increased our communication with those who employ or manage our registrants.
 The most significant activity has been the Employer Events held across the UK in Belfast, Cardiff, Glasgow, London and Manchester.
-These events provided information on when to refer fitness-to-practise issues, our CPD audit requirements and information on registration and renewal issues - and provided an opportunity for us to hear employers' concerns and feedback.
+These events provided information on when to refer fitness to practise issues, our CPD audit requirements and information on registration and renewal issues - and to hear employers' concerns and feedback.

 Almost 250 employers and service managers attended the sessions in November 2007 and February 2008 and the feedback was extremely positive.
-As a result, we will be hosting a second series of Employer Events towards the end of 2008 and early 2009.
-If you would like to register your interest please email employers@hpc-uk.org
+As a result, we will be hosting the second series of Employer Events towards the end of 2008 and early 2009.
+If you would like to register your interest please email: employers@hpc-uk.org